refinedev/refine/documentation/docs/migration-guide/router-provider.md

 ### Behavioral Changes in Routing

-Since **refine** doesn't create routes internally anymore, you will need to create your routes manually.
-In the previous versions, this also made **refine** responsible for authentication checks and redirections.
-With the new router provider, **refine** no longer handles these checks and redirections.
-You will need to handle them yourself such as redirecting to the `/login` page or 404 pages.
-This also means that the access control point in routes are now needed to be handled by the user.
-You can handle it using the `CanAccess` component or the `useCan` hook in your pages or as wrappers around your pages.

-You can find more information and examples in the documentation for each router.
+Since **refine** doesn't create routes internally anymore, you are free to create your routes according to your framework without any limitation.

+This means, tasks like `authentication` and `authorization` are also de-coupled from **refine**.

+However, for convenience we still provide a set of helpers for you to handle these tasks easily.

+#### Authentication and Access Control

+This also means that the authentication and access control redirections are handled according to your framework.

+However **refine** still provides some helpers for user's convenience.

+For **authentication**, you can use [`Authenticated`](/docs/api-reference/core/components/auth/authenticated) component as wrapper or use `useIsAuthenticated` hook inside your components.

+For **authorization**, you can use [`CanAccess`](/docs/api-reference/core/components/accessControl/canAccess) components as wrapper or use `useCan` hook in your components.

 ## Using the New Router Providers